 We hope to continue to help the Telleskof community - maybe even go there to help rebuild homes, clean up rubble and patch bullet holes.
 We have been given a God-shaped opportunity to come along side these Christian brothers and sisters – to assist them during their time of need.

 Please keep the people of Kurdistan in your prayers.
 And ask God what role you can play in their resettlement.
-And if you’re interested, stay tuned for a more thorough report on our time in Kurdistan – coming soon.
+And if you’re interested, contact Brad Pontius for a more thorough report on our time in Kurdistan.